 The presentation part of the workshop wasn’t that good.
 I have to rethink how to conceptualize the methodology before just jumping into it.
 The methodology reads much better than it presents.
 That is a lesson learned for me.

-That being said, the last hour, when we tackled a knowledge management effort for a clinical trial tracking, the technique performed well by driving conversations, and identifying design attributes that would have made, and may still, improve the level of design in the new system we used as an example.
+That being said, the last hour, when we tackled a knowledge management effort for clinical trial tracking, the technique performed well by driving conversations and identifying design attributes that would have, and may still, improve the level of design in the new system we used as an example.
 My presentation of the material needs work, but the methodology worked well in practice.

 I won’t name the organization, but they are in the business of developing cures for a major disease.

 The methodology starts by capturing the things the effort is balancing for.
-These are represented in strategic terms when done well.
+These are represented strategically when done well.

 Examples include: